Stroudsburg, Pennsylvania: Roads and highways

 As of 2020, there were 22.68 mi of public roads in Stroudsburg, of which 7.99 mi were maintained by the Pennsylvania Department of Transportation (PennDOT) and 14.69 mi were maintained by the borough.

 Interstate 80 and U.S. Route 209 are the most prominent highways serving Stroudsburg.
-They traverse the borough concurrently via the Keystone Shortway along an east-west alignment across the southern portion of the borough.
-U.S. Route 209 Business follows Main Street along a southwest-northeast alignment through the center of the borough.
-Pennsylvania Route 191 follows Broad Street and Fifth Street along a north-south alignment across the eastern part of the borough.
-Finally, Pennsylvania Route 611 follows Foxtown Hill Road, Park Avenue, Main Street, and Ninth Street along a southeast-northwest alignment through the center of the borough, including a short concurrency with US 209 Business.
+They traverse the borough concurrently via the Keystone Shortway along an east–west alignment across the southern portion of the borough.
+U.S. Route 209 Business follows Main Street along a southwest–northeast alignment through the center of the borough.
+Pennsylvania Route 191 follows Broad Street and Fifth Street along a north–south alignment across the eastern part of the borough.
+Finally, Pennsylvania Route 611 follows Foxtown Hill Road, Park Avenue, Main Street, and Ninth Street along a southeast–northwest alignment through the center of the borough, including a short concurrency with US 209 Business.

 Public transportation

 The Monroe County Transit Authority (MCTA) serves Monroe County with three bus routes.
 Stroudsburg is served by MCTA's Blue, Yellow, and Red Routes.
 Only three of the authority's routes have their hub at the Stroud Mall, the Orange Route goes to Giant in Bartonsville, just northwest of the borough on PA 611 in adjacent Stroud Township.
 Connections to other MCTA routes are provided at the Stroud Mall.

 Until the mid-1960s the Delaware, Lackawanna and Western Railroad and later the Erie Lackawanna Railroad served the town with the Phoebe Snow, the Lake Cities and several other trains.
 Since the 2010s there have been efforts to restore passenger rail service to New York City, in the Lackawanna Cut-Off Restoration Project.
 Grants have been committed to bridge restoration to ensure the restoration of train movement.

+Martz Bus and Aegean Transportation provide service to NYC, while various smaller companies provide service to Paterson, New Jersey and Upper Manhattan.